optofab/optofab.github.io/_retrospectives/2021-08-16-Retrospective-Audit-1-Semester2.md

    1. Considering demonstrating work in progress to client throughout the semester to get feedback and guidance.
    2. [ can only afford one sprint, agreed by client , slack...]
 4. GitHub repository:
-   1. Considering a section at the top describing what tools need to be in place for a new person to be able to clone and run the project (i.e. Node Package Manager is an obvious requirement).
-[Done]
+   1. Considering a section at the top describing what tools need to be in place for a new person to be able to clone and run the project (i.e. Node Package Manager is an obvious requirement). :white_check_mark:
 5. Risk register:
-   1. Starting to review risk register immediately and making sure content is valid.
+   1. Starting to review risk register immediately and making sure content is valid. :white_check_mark:
 6. The website:
-   1. [Paying attention to user experience such as legibility and page layout.]
+   1. [Paying attention to user experience such as legibility and page layout.] :boat:
-   2. [will use `React.js` to customize layout and improve legibility]
+   2. [will use `React.js` to customize layout and improve legibility] :boat:
-   3. [footer is deprecated in our design]
+   3. [footer is deprecated in our design] :boat:

 ### Decision making